mithundeb/mithundeb.github.io/_pages/projects.md

 <video src="/file/FVCOM_Irene_max_surface_large.mp4" controls="controls" style="max-width: 730px;">
 </video>
+The video shows the maximum water surface elevation (in meters, NAVD88) during Hurricane Irene (2011).

-To know more about our recent publications and presentations, you can visit this [page](/project_info/ICoM/).
+To know more about our model setup & recent publications and presentations, you can visit this [page](/project_info/ICoM/).

 ## Tidal Energy Resource Assessment